Donate

 To reduce the negative impact of unpredictable weather, my fellow CAMFED Association members and I have learned climate-smart farming techniques such as water management.
 I also now know how and when to plant different types of crops to maximize crop productivity, so if there is a drought I know the suitable seeds to use.

 My community benefits from our work on the Chinsali farm as they can buy certain products, such as different fruits, locally rather than having to travel far to Nakonde or Lusaka.
 It is important that we engage the community to ensure our knowledge and skills that we as CAMFED Association members received through climate-smart agriculture training, gets passed on to others.
-We do this by working with community leaders to carry out sensitization sessions.
+We do this by training smallholder farmers in sustainable farming techniques and by working with community leaders to carry out sensitization sessions.

 Another reason I was happy to get involved in the Chinsali farm is because I have a passion for philanthropy.
 On my own, I can support a small number of children, but when we work together as CAMFED Association sisters, we can support many more children with the profits made from cultivating this big portion of land.